River Trip Preparation

 Cameras, Camcorders, and Binoculars:

-We sell, at our office, the following items which may enhance your experience on the Snake River.
+At our office we sell the following items, which may enhance your experience on the Snake River.

-Eye-wear Retainers: They cost a lot less than new glasses or sunglasses.
+Eye-wear Retainers: We carry many sizes of locally designed Croakies built to fit an assortment of sunglasses.
+They cost a lot less than new glasses or sunglasses.

 Disposable Waterproof Cameras: They work pretty well, and it sure beats soaking your Nikon.
 A great record of your trip.

-Sun Screen: No lobsters on our boats.
-(Don’t put sun screen on your forehead on a whitewater trip because the waves will wash it into your eyes and make them burn.)
+Sun Screen: No lobsters on our boats!
+HINT: Don’t put sun screen on your forehead on a whitewater trip because the waves will wash it into your eyes and make them burn.

 Hats: This souvenir keeps the sun off your face and your hair in place.